Supporting a loved one with a hug for embrace

 Has it been challenging to prioritize yourself without feeling guilty, or have you lost a sense of your own identity?

-Have you or your family felt exhausted and stressed trying to support or communicate with them, set healthy boundaries, and navigate a complex and fragmented hospital and behavioral health system?
+Have you or your family felt emotionally drained and burned out trying to support or communicate with them, set healthy boundaries, and navigate a complex and fragmented hospital and behavioral health system?

 Or is that loved one in your life dealing with a new diagnosis or mental breakdown for the first time, and everything feels confusing and overwhelming?